aniasobo/dev-pills/git/basics.md

 interactive rebase: `git rebase -i HEAD~4` - vim window with the last 4 commits behind HEAD opens up and allows you to drag/drop commits to rearrange commit history

-moving only one commit to master (ex. result of bug fix without the whole debugging history):
+moving only one commit to main (ex. result of bug fix without the whole debugging history):
 `git rebase -i` followed by `git cherry-pick`, example:
-`git checkout master` - moves from branch to master `git cherry-pick <commit>` - adds the chosen commit only to master
+`git checkout main` - moves from branch to main
+`git cherry-pick <commit>` - adds the chosen commit only to main

 mark commits that are milestones with git tags: `git tag <tag> <commit hash>`